TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/deliverables/messages.md

     "message": "Giocatore 1 ha attivato la produzione", //basic message for info "abilityActivationFlag": int[8],
     "market":{
-        "structure": int[12], //array representing arrangement of marbles in the market "reserveMarble": int
+        "structure": int[13], //array representing arrangement of marbles in the market },
-    },
      "devCardStructure": {
         "structure": int[3][4], //matrix representing the top layer of the devCard structure just with the id of the cards